U.S. House panel advances bill allowing anti-trust suits against OPEC

 Oil prices have risen about 33% this year and on Tuesday hit the highest level in a month, above $68 a barrel for Brent international crude.
 But that was well below the level of more than $100 a barrel in 2008 when a similar bill passed in the full House.

 A similar bill to pressure OPEC was reintroduced in the Senate last month, by Republican Senator Chuck Grassley, a supporter of ethanol, a motor fuel additive made from corn, and Democrat Amy Klobuchar.
-The bill would have to pass both chambers in Congress and be signed by President Joe Biden to become law.
+To become law, a bill would have to pass both chambers in Congress and be signed by President Joe Biden.

+In 2018, Qatar, one of OPEC’s core Gulf members, quit the group after nearly six decades, partly because of the risk that potential passage of NOPEC could harm its U.S. expansion plans.

 Our Standards: The Thomson Reuters Trust Principles.